WICG/webpackage/draft-yasskin-dispatch-bundled-exchanges.md

 ## Terminology

 Exchange (noun)
-: An HTTP request/response pair.
+: An HTTP request+response pair.
 This can either be a request from a client and the matching response from a server or the request in a PUSH_PROMISE and its matching response stream.
 Defined by Section 8 of {{!RFC7540}}.